Mexico Field Trips, February and March 1980

 back to Villahermosa where Charlie arranged for a hammock vendor to

 come to us so we could buy.
-It took a long time & I bought one
+It took a long time and I bought one

 for 320 pesos.